Swordsman (character): Fictional character history

-The Swordsman goes back to being a supervillain for hire and battles the Avengers on numerous occasions.
-Under Black Widow's leadership, the Swordsman teams with the original Power Man and fights the superhero team, capturing nearly all of its members.
-With Power Man, he fights against Captain America as agents of the Red Skull.
-The Swordsman also participates in the Mandarin's attempt at world conquest, along with other villains.
-He later battles Captain America again, as a member of Batroc's Brigade, is employed by Egghead where he battles Hawkeye (in his Goliath persona).
-Along with Power Man, the Swordsman joins the supervillain group the Lethal Legion and battles the Avengers.
-Eventually, the Swordsman briefly rejoins the Avengers in a war against Ares in Olympus.
+Swordsman briefly rejoins the Avengers in a war against Ares in Olympus.
 Later, he meets with Mantis, an ally of the Avengers, and then rejoins the Avengers after he secretly falls in love with her.
 He subsequently participates in the Avengers/Defenders war.

 In his last mission, Duquesne aids the Avengers in the conflict that involves Kang's quest for the "Celestial Madonna".
-To facilitate his plans, Kang captures the Avengers present at the time – Vision, Thor, Iron Man, Mantis, The Scarlet Witch, and their guest Agatha Harkness – but leaves Swordsman behind, considering him useless.
-Humiliated, Swordsman tracks the captive Avengers to Kang's pyramid base in Gizeh, where he encounters Rama-Tut, Kang's chronological alter ego.
-With Rama-Tut's help and the assistance of Hawkeye, who just returned from a leave of absence, Swordsman frees his fellow Avengers.
-It is later revealed that Mantis is in fact the "Celestial Madonna".
-After Kang's plans are foiled and he decides not to leave the Madonna to anyone else, the Swordsman sacrifices his life by intercepting Kang's energy blast which was meant for Mantis.
+To facilitate his plans, Kang captures the Avengers, but leaves Swordsman behind, considering him useless.
+Humiliated, Swordsman tracks the captive Avengers to Kang's pyramid base in Gizeh, where he encounters Pharaoh Rama-Tut, Kang's alternate self.
+With Rama-Tut's help and the assistance of Hawkeye, Swordsman frees his fellow Avengers.
+It is later revealed that Mantis is in fact the "Celestial Madonna", who will mate with a Cotati and become the mother of the Celestial Messiah.
+After Kang's plans are foiled and he decides not to leave the Madonna to anyone else, Swordsman sacrifices himself to protect Mantis from Kang.

-Mantis soon after marries the eldest of Earth's alien Cotati, who resurrected and possessed the Swordsman's corpse and infused a portion of its own consciousness into it.
-Mantis and Swordsman go on to have a son together called Sequoia who becomes the Celestial Messiah.
+Mantis soon after marries the eldest of Earth's alien Cotati, who resurrects and possesses Swordsman's corpse.
+Mantis and Swordsman go on to have a son together called Sequoia, who becomes the Celestial Messiah.
 After battling the Avengers, the Cotati-possessed Swordsman crumbles to dust.

 During the Chaos War storyline, Swordsman is among the deceased heroes released by Pluto to defend the Underworld from Amatsu-Mikaboshi.
-Returning to Earth, the Swordsman joins a team of "dead" Avengers, led by Mar-Vell, who take it upon themselves to protect their unconscious teammates from the Grim Reaper.
-After the battle only the Swordsman and the Rita DeMara Yellowjacket remained.
+Returning to Earth, Swordsman joins a team of "dead" Avengers, led by Mar-Vell, who take it upon themselves to protect their unconscious teammates from the Grim Reaper.